Brian Keith: Personal life and death

-Death
+Keith married three times.
+He was married to Frances Helm from 1948 to 1954, Judy Landon from 1954 to 1969, and Victoria Young-Keith from 1970 until his death.
+He had seven children, one of whom committed suicide six weeks prior to his death.

-On June 24, 1997, at the age of 75, Keith died of a self-inflicted gunshot wound at his home in Malibu, California.
+On June 24, 1997, at the age of 75, Keith died of a self-inflicted gunshot wound just six weeks after his daughter Daisy shot herself on April 17, 1997 at his home in Malibu, California.
 He suffered from emphysema and lung cancer during the latter part of his life, despite having quit smoking ten years earlier.
-He reportedly also struggled with financial problems, and suffered from depression throughout his final days.
-Keith's death occurred two months after the death of his daughter Daisy, who also died by suicide.
+He reportedly also struggled with financial problems and suffered from depression throughout his final days.

-Maureen O'Hara stated in an interview not long after Keith died that she believed he did not commit suicide.
-She stated that he had a large gun collection, and enjoyed cleaning them and showing them to people.
-She believed he might have been cleaning the gun or looking at it when it went off, and that his death was an accident and definitely not a suicide.
-She had just visited him and said he was in good spirits.
-She also stated that he would not have committed suicide given his Catholic beliefs.
+Keith's friend Maureen O'Hara did not believe Keith died as a result of suicide.
+She stated that he had a large gun collection and he might have been cleaning the gun, or looking at it, when it went off accidentally.
+She had just visited him and said he was in good spirits and would not have committed suicide given his Catholic beliefs.

-Keith's family was joined by many mourners at a private funeral, including Family Affair co-stars Kathy Garver and Johnny Whitaker, and Hardcastle and McCormick co-star Daniel Hugh Kelly.
-Keith's ashes were interred next to those of his daughter Daisy at Westwood Village Memorial Park Cemetery in Los Angeles.
+Keith's private funeral was attended by Family Affair co-stars Kathy Garver and Johnny Whitaker, and Hardcastle and McCormick co-star Daniel Hugh Kelly.
+His ashes were interred next to those of his daughter Daisy at Westwood Village Memorial Park Cemetery in Los Angeles.

 Legacy

-On June 26, 2008, Brian Keith received a star on the Hollywood Walk of Fame.
+On June 26, 2008, Brian Keith received a posthumous star on the Hollywood Walk of Fame.